khulnasoft/tracker/RELEASING.md

 # Releasing

-1. Checkout a clean Tracee branch from `upstream` (instead of using your own).
+1. Checkout a clean Tracker branch from `upstream` (instead of using your own).
    This will help with wrong tags you might have locally (by not uploading them by accident).